jonlpersson/ed-latimore/site/_drafts/how-to-seduce-a-woman-the-ethical-way.md

 Humans are just animals and, as animals, we’re all searching for the best potential mate.

-Women are looking for a specific set of traits in their sexual partners, including status, health, social intuition, and pre-selection.
+Women are looking for specific traits in their sexual partners, including status, health, social intuition, and pre-selection.
 Being seductive is all about demonstrating those traits through the way you act around women.

 From that, we can posit 10 principles of seduction.
 Master all 10 of these basic principles, and you’ll find that you have a lot more success with the opposite sex.